How to Remove and Replace an Executor of an Estate in British Columbia

 When can a beneficiary remove and replace an executor?

-1. Delaying or mishandling the administration of the estate
+1. Delays or mismanages the estate

-However, removing and replacing an executor is not an easy or simple process.
-Animosity between the beneficiary and the executor is not sufficient to justify the removal.
-The primary test is the effect on the welfare and interests of the beneficiaries collectively.
 The decision in Conroy v.
 Stokes, [1952] 4 DLR 124 is often cited for its statement that the court should look at whether the executor has endangered the trust property, or shown a want of honesty or of proper capacity to execute the duties, or want of reasonable fidelity.

 In the decision of Dirnberger Estate2016 BCSC 439 , the court set out four categories of an executor’s conduct that can constitute grounds for removal: